CVE-2026-21569: XXE (XML External Entity Injection) in Atlassian Crowd Data Center

 Description

 CVE-2026-21569 is a high severity XML External Entity (XXE) injection vulnerability affecting Atlassian Crowd Data Center and Server versions 7.
 1. 0 through 7.
 1. 2.
 It allows an authenticated attacker to exploit the XML parser to access local and remote content, impacting confidentiality and availability significantly, with limited impact on integrity.
-The vulnerability requires authentication but no user interaction and has a CVSS score of 7.
+The vulnerability requires high privileges but no user interaction and has a CVSS score of 7.
 9. Atlassian has released fixed versions starting from 7.
 1.

 AI-Powered Analysis